nlenkowski/docs/provisioning-ubuntu-lamp-servers.md

 ```

 ## Additional Server Provisioning
-> These utilities make managing the server easier and are in some cases required for the deployment of WordPress and Symfony applications.
+> These utilities are optional, they make managing the server easier and are in some cases required for the deployment of WordPress and Symfony applications.

-#### Install Webmin (Optional)
+#### Install Webmin

 Edit apt sources: